Stephen Montgomery

 Roll of Honour Citation

-Fatally injured when a terrorist bomb was thrown at his parked police.
+Fatally injured when a terrorist bomb was dropped onto the roof of his parked RUC vehicle.

-As civilians, police and soldiers attempted to help the wounded Constable, the patrons at the disco spilled out onto the main road and began taunting them, laughing and jeering at the wreckage of the police car.
+As his colleagues, soldiers and civilians, attempted to help the wounded Constable, the patrons at the disco spilled out onto the main road and began taunting them, laughing and jeering at the wreckage of the RUC vehicle.
 As the 200-strong mob became more raucous, stones and bottles were thrown at the security forces as they tended to their injured colleagues.
 One soldier was struck on the head by a bottle as he struggled to pull the injured officers from the wreckage of their vehicle, and a female civilian was knocked to the ground by the mob.
 Ambulance crews summoned to the scene had difficulty getting through as rioters blocked their way.
 Security forces said they fired a plastic bullet in an attempt to disperse the crowd.

-The Church of Ireland minister in Sion Mills, arrived quickly at the scene of the murder.
-He said, “The crowd cheered at the death of a policeman.
+The Church of Ireland minister in Sion Mills, quickly arrived at the scene of the murder.
+He said, “The crowd cheered at the death of a Constable.
 The entire community is horrified by what happened.”

 At Stephen’s funeral, colleagues walked alongside the hearse as it made its way down Omagh’s Main Street.
 Constable Montgomery was later buried at St John’s Parish Church in Fivemiletown.